telerik/winforms-docs/controls/gridview/cells/painting-and-drawing-in-cells.md

 ---
 title: Painting and Drawing in Cells
-page_title: Painting and Drawing in Cells | RadGridView
+page_title: Painting and Drawing in Cells - WinForms GridView Control
-description: This article shows how you can manually paint in the cells inside RadGridView.
+description: WinForms GridView allows you to manually paint in the cells inside RadGridView.
+Learn how to change the appearance.
 slug: winforms/gridview/cells/painting-and-drawing-in-cells
 tags: painting,and,drawing,in,cells
 published: True